AnyFetch/developers.anyfetch.com/users/users.md

 #### Response

-You'll be redirected to the new user.
+You'll be redirected to the new user url.

 ```
 HTTP/1.1 302 FOUND